Dev-almbo/AppliedML/README.md

-# AppliedML
+## Final Exam Applied Machine Learning and Data Engineering

-## Ex.
-1
+This is the code part of the Final Exam for Applied Machine Learning and Data Engineering.
-This is for a practice exercise with git.
+During this project, I collaborated with C. S. Fosbo, A. Strohonova and M. S. Borch.